Have you ventured underneath your house only to find there is mold in the crawl space? If so, you are far from the only one.

 1. Determine the source of the moisture problem and find a solution.

 If you don’t get rid of the moisture, the mold will just come back.
 If the source of the moisture is a leak or flooding issue then it’s important for that to be addressed before anything else can be done.
+Whether is be sealing the crawl space or another professional method, it is important to find a solution that eliminates the moisture problem.

 2. Dry out the area.